Dezzelshipc/VampireSurvivorsFiles/Data/README.md

 ### Character
 * List of levels.
 First entry:
   1. level - always 1
-  2. prefix, charName, surname - str - full name of character, may **not** be equal to lang files
+  2. prefix, charName, surname - str - full name of character, might **not** be equal to lang files
-  3. description - str - description of character, may **not** be equal to lang files
+  3. description - str - description of character, might **not** be equal to lang files
   4. skins (and in main entry)
      1. startingWeapon - str - id of starting weapon (can be also 0 or VOID)
      2. skinType - str - id of skin